schandra8iri/IPL-corejava-app/README.md

 - initialise the players with csk and rcb list
 - pass the players object to the teams

+### TODO - Represent each player as object with attributes

+- Create a player class with required field
+- Update players class to hold a list of Player
+-

+### TODO - Represent each player as object with attributes

+-

+-

 ### TODO - Create a loops and block

 ### TODO - Create a loops and block